pydio/pydio-doc-admin-guide/getting-started/install_pydio.md

-There is 2 ways to install Pydio on your server:
+There are 2 ways to install Pydio on your server:

 ### 1/ Install from archive